echenran/chatsense/README.md

 - Middleware: Java

-Once a user speaks their message into the phone, Chatsense sends the audio clip to the PythonAnywhere server, which processes it by:
+Once a user speaks their message into the phone, Chatsense sends the audio clip to the server in the cloud, which processes it by:

 - stripping the text out from the audio (Google Cloud Speech)
 - analyzing the emotion in the speaker's tone (Vokaturi)
-- synthesizing the breakdown of the speaker's emotion and creating a unique color for the message
+- synthesizing the breakdown of the speaker's emotion and creating a unique color for the message (original algorithm)

-Then, all this information is sent back to the client, which algorithmically determines what emoji the message is to be accompanied by and sends the message in the color of the speaker's tone with the accompanying emoji.
+Then, all this information is sent back to the client, which programmatically determines what emoji the message is to be accompanied by and sends the message in the color of the speaker's tone with the accompanying emoji.